beetrootpaul/learning--qt-file-explorer/README.md

 - I took a look at [official Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html) and applied *some* of those on this codebase here.
 - Code formatting was performed by CLion IDE (with some configuration modifications applied by me to match aforementioned Google's guide a bit).
 It might result in some strange indentation, especially for long constructor signatures.
 - I was thinking about adding a language switcher between English and Polish.
-This is why I prepared the GUI labels with wrapping `tr(…)` calls.
+This is why I prepared the GUI labels with wrapping them with `tr(…)` calls.
 In the end, I decided setting up the whole Qt Linguist workflow for such simple project would be a big time expense and the reward would be non-satisfactory.